AsahiLinux/docs/Undoing-early-speaker-support-hacks.md

 Your bug will be ignored if we find that you have failed to rectify any of the issues below.

-### The Pro Audio profile is/was enabled for the internal speakers
+### The Pro Audio profile is/was enabled for the internal speakers / headphones
-This one can happen in one of two ways:
+This one can happen in one of three ways:
+* You have changed the profile while headphones were plugged in
 * You have been using a very, very, _very_ old version of `asahi-audio`
-* You have circumvented Wireplumber node permissions to experiment with device profiles The fix is the same for both cases:
+* You have circumvented Wireplumber node permissions to experiment with device profiles

+In the first case change the profile back to `Default` (HiFi).
+In KDE's Audio settings change the profile back to `Default`.
+If no headphones are plugged in press `Show Inactive Devices`.
+The same should be possible with applications like `pavucontrol`.
+In doubt delete WirePlumber's sstate directory (`rm -rf ~/.local/state/wireplumber/`) and reboot.

+The fix in the two other cases is the the same:
 1. `rm -rf ~/.local/state/wireplumber/`
 2. Reinstall `asahi-audio`, Pipewire _and_ Wireplumber
 3. Reboot your machine